 Governmental Fund Financial Statements begin on page 15.
 These statements account for basically the same governmental activities reported in the Government-wide Financial Statements.
 The Fund Financial Statements display information on each of the Board's most important governmental funds or major funds.
 This is required in order to better assess the Board's accountability for significant governmental programs or certain dedicated revenue.
-The Board's major funds are the General Fund and the Debt Service Fund.
+The Board's major funds are the General Fund, the Debt Service Fund and the Capital Projects Fund - Bonds and Warrants.